Historic Resort Town

-Today with over 8,000 residents, Woodland Park, CO is a flourishing community of people who demand a high quality of life.
+Today with over 8,000 residents, Woodland Park, Colorado is a flourishing community of people who demand a high quality of life.
 Tourism continues to fuel the economy, often turning first-time visitors into lifelong residents.

 Woodland Park is the largest city in Teller County and offers bed and breakfasts, motels, hotels, campgrounds, RV parks, trails, shopping, restaurants and full services.

 Explore the area’s many exciting attractions from Woodland Park’s central location.
-Discover the world famous mining towns of Victor and Cripple Creek, Florissant Fossil Beds National Monument, Mueller State Park & Wildlife Area, the Air Force Academy, Garden of the Gods, Pikes Peak, the Olympic Training Center, and much more!
+Discover the world famous mining towns of Victor and Cripple Creek, Florissant Fossil Beds National Monument, Mueller State Park and Wildlife Area, the Air Force Academy, Garden of the Gods, Pikes Peak, the Olympic Training Center, and much more!

 The Great Outdoors